awslabs/iot-app-kit/docs/CustomSources.md

 ## Creating a custom source

 IoT App Kit is flexible in how you create a data-source.
+Creating a time series data source requires you to be consistent with the interfaces and implement the time series data settings in a way that obeys their contract.

 The bare minimum to create a data-source which provides time series data, is to make a package which exposes a `query` object which contains the `timeSeriesData` field with the correct type:

 ```
 import { TimeQuery, TimeSeriesData, TimeSeriesDataRequest, ProviderWithViewport } from '@iot-app-kit/core';